 A Virtual Terminal lets merchants accept secure debit card, credit card, and ACH payments via any connected device (desktop, laptop, tablet, smartphone).
 It’s an ideal solution for businesses that rely on phone orders (think restaurant pickup and delivery).
 Simply key payment information directly into Virtual Terminal to record and process payment transactions, with no physical exchange required.

 3. Hosted Payment Page

 Accepting secure online payments is easy with Hosted Payment Page.
 It lets your business accept payments, save cardholder data, and collect donations without any programming.
 Customers access it via a custom link, and it’s hosted independently, meaning sensitive payment data never touches your systems (reducing your scope of PCI DSS compliance).
 Hosted Payment Page integrates flawlessly with existing systems and is fully customizable with your business's logo and branding, ensuring a seamless experience from start to finish.

 4. Electronic Invoice Presentment and Payments

 Invoice customers electronically and accept payments online with Invoice Manager.
 It takes invoice presentment online and offers payment options including autopay, payment plans, and partial payments.
 Integration to QuickBooks® ensures that everything is synced.

 Can these solutions benefit your business?
-Click below to fill out the form and we'll be in touch.
+Click below and we'll be in touch.